diodechain/website/network.md

   - title: Multi Protocol Routing
     content: |
-      Every type of protocol can be routed over the network - HTTPS, WebRTC, WireGuard, etc.
+      Every type of protocol can be routed over the network - HTTPS, WebRTC, WireGuard, etc.  Our ZTNA console makes it easy to setup and manage Diode-native infrastructure and/or WireGuard deployments.

   - title: Use the network for -
     content: |
-      Private AI, enterprise VPN, secure SaaS apps, zero trust networks
+      Enterprise VPN, private AI, secure SaaS apps, unblockable connections, zero trust networks

-      Use the public network off the shelf, extend with your own relay node, or connect with us about private network options.
+      You can use the public network off the shelf, extend with your own relay node, or connect with us about private network options.
     buttons:
     - title: RUN A NODE
       url: "https://network.docs.diode.io/docs/"